iranroman/SpatialScaper/experiments/SELDnet23_inference_on_rooms.md

 12      0.66 [0.64, 0.68]       0.40 [0.33, 0.46]       19.84 [17.57, 22.49]    0.54 [0.47, 0.61]   0.46 [0.43, 0.49]

-# Model metrics on the STARSS23 dataset for reference
+# Model metrics on the STARSS23 dataset validation split for reference

 ## MIC